CphBusCosSem2/week5-algorithms/study/day1exercises.md

 ##Exercise 1 (measure execution time)

-Import the file “Collections and Efficiency – demo.zip” (from Fronter) and open the project “time_measure_demo”.
+Open the project “Collections and Efficiency – demo”  and open the project “time_measure_demo”.

 *	Run the program “MeasureSimpleCode”.
 Compare your observations with your neighbours.
   * What can be concluded?